AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-03-FractionalCalculus.md

 **S17: Vacaru (2010).** "Fractional Dynamics from Einstein Gravity, General Solutions, and Black Holes," arXiv:1004.0628.

-The project page labels this "Fractional Blackholes," which is informal but captures the content.
+"Fractional Blackholes" is informal view of the content here but captures the content.
 Vacaru investigates how fractional calculus can be integrated into the geometry of spacetime, using the Caputo derivative on nonholonomic manifolds.
 The paper constructs fractional deformations of Schwarzschild and Kerr black hole solutions.

-A clarification: the first document in the source material (the "Analysis" document) identified this paper as "Fractional Nonholonomic Ricci Flows."
-That is a different Vacaru paper (arXiv:1004.0625).
-The paper actually linked on the project page is 1004.0628, which concerns fractional dynamics and black holes.
-The two papers are related—both deal with fractional geometry on nonholonomic manifolds—but they are distinct.

 **S18–S20: Calcagni's Multifractional Spacetime Program (2010–2013).**